dylanavery720/fire-bae-clone/README.md

 ### Tests

+The project uses jest, mocha and enzyme for testing.

+For more about Jest, visit [jest w webpack](https://facebook.github.io/jest/docs/tutorial-webpack.html#content)

-To run the tests, run `npm start` and visit localhost:8080/test.html
+To run the tests, run `npm test`

 ### Deploy